AndreBL/ip6neigh/README.md

 	/usr/bin/ip6neigh addr MyServer.GUA.lan 1
 	```

-Regardless of prefix changes, `ip6neigh` will keep the IPv6 address up to date by name, and return the correct IPv6 address at time of DDNS update.
+Regardless of prefix changes, `ip6neigh` will keep the IPv6 address up to date by name, and return the correct IPv6 address at the time of DDNS update.

 ### Configuration: Dynamic Firewall Rules